 Addenda for the INCERTO

-Probability and Risk in the Real World (freely available Ebook, 2013), mathematical expression of the ideas of the Incerto with demonstrations, proofs, and derivations.
+Silent Risk: Lectures on Fat Tails, (Anti)Fragility, Precaution, and Asymmetric Exposures (freely available Ebook, 2013), mathematical expression of the ideas of the Incerto with demonstrations, proofs, and derivations.

 Technical and Nonliterary Books: